 When the Little Rock Nine went through the doors of Central High School for the first time in the Fall of 1957, they faced an immense personal challenge, as well as a public reckoning with the public education system and with the core values of our democratic system.
 They also were entering a media storm that would ultimately help shape the public record of these events for future generations.
 In this session, we examine the different ways that the media, documentary filmmakers and even the federal government (through its designation of Central High as a National Historic Site) framed these events narratively and entered them into the public discourse.
 In addition, a member of the Little Rock Nine will discuss her experience of seeing her own life reflected back at her through these different media lenses.

-Moderator: Noland Walker, VP of Content, ITVS; Elizabeth Eckford, Little Rock; Dr. Johanna Miller Lewis, Associate Dean of Curriculum and Student Success, College of Arts, Social Sciences, and Education/Professor of History at University of Arkansas, Little Rock; additional panelists TBC.
+Moderator: Noland Walker, VP of Content, ITVS; Elizabeth Eckford, Little Rock; Dr. Johanna Miller Lewis, Associate Dean of Curriculum and Student Success, College of Arts, Social Sciences, and Education/Professor of History at University of Arkansas, Little Rock; Sharon La Cruise, Director ("Daisy Bates: First Lady of Little Rock").

 Session 6: Meeting Audiences Where They Are: New Multiplatform Initiatives